charlytron/ZTM/Sect-22-APIs/apis.md

 If that's the case, the who needs Skyscanner?
 Both buyers and sellers, apparently.

-Not all potential buyers will view a proprietary airline website to evaluate air fares.
-Networked servers allow them to view on a page the fares of all available flights to their cosen destination.
+Not all potential buyers will use a proprietary airline website to buy their plane tickets, especially when Networked servers allow them to view on a page the fares of all airlines, all available flights to a destination.

-AA improves its optics by allowing its fares to be listed on these aggregator sites.
+American Airlines clearly benefits by allowing its fares to be listed on these aggregator sites.

-But how are Skyscanner's servers able to deliver the ever-changing fares of all these airlines?
+But how are Skyscanner's servers able to deliver prices that the airline may quickly change?

-The airlines' databases need to be remotely linked somehow.
+The aggregator and airline databases need to be remotely linked somehow.

 That's where API keys come in handy.They allow the airline and the third-party a venue for data sharing.
 Now each party may connect to and communicate with what were once closed systems.